- 1 Last updated: 11/3/17

 From the reviews I read, most people thought it did a pretty good job.
 The biggest problem seemed to be the punches getting stuck – but, I’ve had that problem with my Pepe set for years.
 The punches should be tapped until they fall out of the bottom.
 Don’t forget to lubricate the punches.

 The really nice thing about this cutter is that you can see where you are placing your metal.
 Not a bad idea just not sure how much stress the plastic can take – especially if you hammer as I do!

 Update: Since I wrote this page I have also purchased Pepe Tool’s Disc Cutter.
 It’s awesome and works like a charm.
 It has 14 different disc sizes.
-You can purchase it here, at Amazon (this is my affiliate link).
-You can also purchase it at Contenti and Otto Frei, to name a few.
+You can purchase it here, at Pepe Tools.

 This is what the punch looks like for the Swanstrom set and the set I purchased.
 Note the angled cutting edge.
 On other sets, the punch is even.
 This angle is supposed to make the cuts cleaner.
-BTW, these cutters (if lubricated) slide out so much easier than my old Pepe cutters.
+BTW, these cutters (if lubricated).

 *Note: Remember when purchasing a disc cutter that you, ideally, want it to lock the metal in between the two halves of the cutter.
 Not being able to tighten the upper and lower plates allows the metal to slide around.
 This increases your chances of getting double hits (especially, if you are using method #2 – see below) and for precision work, it is more difficult to align the metal without this function.
 Don’t forget to use a shim!